jeanwsr/pyAutoMR/doc/guess.md

 mf = guess.mix(xyz, bas, conv='tight')
 ```
 Similar to Gaussian's `guess=mix`.
 This function perform a mix over RHF HOMO and LUMO.
-By default, `conv='tight'` which means not fully converged.
+By default, `conv='loose'` which means not fully converged.
 Use `conv='tight'` for tight converging and stability loop check.
 Use `cycle=0` for no iteration after the mix.

 ## more pyscf interoperable